Season 1, Episode 42

 Lorne Brown:

-’cause we, we said earlier, it’s important not to try and get your needs met from somebody else.
-And it, I always say, well that’s great how first step is learn to listen.
+because we said earlier, it’s important not to try and get your needs met from somebody else.
+And it, I always say, well that’s great how the first step is learn to listen.

 Gila Golub:

-You can make enormous inroads to healing a relationship through listening enormous.
-Because the only thing anybody in the whole world really wants in to be heard, to be seen and heard and listening doesn’t mean waiting for somebody’s lips to stop moving.
+You can make enormous inroads to healing a relationship through listening.
+Because the only thing anybody in the whole world really wants is to be heard, to be seen and heard and listening doesn’t mean waiting for somebody’s lips to stop moving.

 Lorne Brown:

 It’s beautiful.
 I’m so glad that you do the work and you know, you’ve been doing this for a while.
-Your Sheila’s got a few decades behind her <laugh>.
-And so that means there’s some wisdom there ’cause she has a lot of life experience and have worked with many couples over many decades.
-So again, thank you for, um, bringing this to the masses and to find more about Gila, our website’s, gila gala.com, G I L A G O L U B. It’s in the show notes as well.
-And it’s an great opportunity to have that love affair with self, right?
+Your Sheila’s got a few decades behind her.
+And so that means there’s some wisdom there because she has a lot of life experience and has worked with many couples over many decades.
+So again, thank you for, um, bringing this to the masses and to find more about Gila, our website’s, gilagolub.com, G-I-L-A-G-O-L-U-B. It’s in the show notes as well.
+And it’s a great opportunity to have that love affair with self, right?
 That’s what this is all about.
-And and that means developing tools, process, work to to heal your heart and mind.
+And that means developing tools, processes, and working to heal your heart and mind.

 Gila Golub: